Updated: Mar 11

 All “the penis pills” list priapism as a possible risk to the medication, but only a few cases have been reported.
 Taking more than the recommended dose is usually the cause of a prolonged erection.
 Some other medications, such as risperidone, an antipsychotic, and trazadone, an antidepressant, are known to cause priapism.
 Marijuana, cocaine, and alcohol also have been known to cause priapism.

-Some medical diseases, such as sickle cell disease which causes misshaped red blood cells, can cause recurrent episodes of priapism.
+Some medical diseases, such as sickle cell disease which causes misshaped red blood cells which get clogged in the smaller blood vessels, can cause recurrent episodes of priapism.
 Leukemia has also been reported as a cause.